 What is the ‘morning after pill’ and how does it work?

-The ‘morning after pill’ is a hormone pill that can be taken to prevent pregnancy up to three days (72 hours) after having unprotected sex.
+The ‘morning after pill’ is a hormone pill that can be taken to prevent pregnancy up to five days (120 hours) after having unprotected sex.
 The sooner it is taken the more effective it is.

 The hormones help prevent sperm from reaching the egg, and to delay ovulation.
 They also prevent an already fertilised egg from implanting into the uterus.

 The ‘morning after pill’ is available from pharmacies.
 Someone who has taken it needs to see a doctor or health care worker three weeks later to make sure it has been effective.

 See the emergency contraception section of the Get the Facts website for more information.